 But what does this mean, and why is it important?

+Earlier this year, the NSPCA revealed horrific footage from a captive breeding facility in the North West Province where hundreds of lions and other animals were being kept in various stages of disease and neglect.
 It is highly likely that those lions were being kept in captivity for the lion bone trade to South-East Asia, which supplements the tiger bone trade for traditional medicine.
 Due to the fact that these lions are being bred merely for their bones, their welfare falls by the wayside.

-Multiple animals were confiscated for treatment, but many had to be euthanased due to the severity of their suffering.
+Multiple animals were confiscated for treatment, butmany had to be euthanaseddue to the severity of their suffering.

 By adding wild species to the AIA, is the South African Government now promoting intensive, captive breeding of these animals for commercial purposes?
 For species such as lion and rhino, it would seem that this Amendment will play right into the hands of unscrupulous wildlife breeders, many of whom are involved in the controversial breeding of lion for the bone trade, and rhino for the horn trade.
 According to Dr Ross Harvey, the inclusion of these animals in the AIA is worrying as the Act does not govern how they should be slaughtered, or what kinds of health considerations need to be observed.